I am back!

 The paint is still drying in this picture but when fully dry, the color will match the purple and white African print blanket that is hanging over the crib rail.

 The paint color looks kind of blue in this photo, but it is purple.
-My daughter spent two years in the Peace Corps in Africa.
-The blanket is one of many decorative items she brought home with her.
+The blanket is one of many decorative items my daughter brought home with her when she lived abroad.
 It is nice to see her use it in her home in such a special way.